skywind3000/vim-proposal/popup_window.md

 ## Overlay Panes

-Overlay panes is an abstraction of the popup windows, it is consisted of:
+Overlay panes is an abstraction of the popup windows, it consists of:

 - position and size
 - z order (for overlapping calculation)